smscully/bash-admin-scripts/bash-template/README.md

 If the script requires root privileges, ensure that the `main` function includes a call to the `check_root` function.
 The call, and indeed the function itself, can be removed when the script does not require root privileges.

 ### Generic Function Skeleton
-The generic function called `function_name` serves as skeleton to be customized as appropriate.
+The generic function called `function_name` serves as a skeleton that can be customized as needed.
 It should be renamed as appropriate, and the header modified to reflect its global variables, arguments, outputs, and returns.

 ### The `main` Function
 The logical flow of the script is contained within the `main` function, which makes calls to the other primary script functions.
 The last non-comment line of the script calls `main`.